code-not-found/code-not-found.github.io/_posts/sping-ws/2017-07-20-spring-ws-tolerant-reader-example.md

 # Testing the Tolerant Reader Setup

-In order to test whether our example complies with the tolerant reader principles, we will be using the `MockWebServiceServer` and `MockWebServiceClient` classes provided by Spring-WS as these allow us to freely define the XML messages that are sent/received to/from our client and server implementations.
+In order to test whether our example complies with the tolerant reader principles, we will be using the `MockWebServiceServer` and `MockWebServiceClient` classes provided by Spring-WS.
+These allow us to freely define the XML messages that are sent/received to/from our client and server implementations.

 `OrderHistoryClientTest` contains a number of unit tests for the client.
 The first `testGetOrderHistory()` test case verifies the correct working of the client code.